”Why should I buy from your store?”

 That’s exactly where your value proposition comes into play.

-In this guide, we’ll break down a variety of value proposition examples from top brands, and give you tips for writing your own.
+In this guide, we’ll break down some effective value proposition examples from top brands, and give you tips for writing your own value proposition.

-This term is often used interchangeably with the coined phrase: Unique Selling Proposition
+The term value proposition is often used interchangeably with the coined phrase: unique selling proposition.

-Below is an effective value proposition example from Canva.
+Below is a prime example of an effective value proposition from Canva.

 See how that works?